User021230/KitchenBuddyAPI/README.md

-# KitchenBuddyAPI
+#👩🏿‍🍳👩🏿‍🍳 KitchenBuddyAPI

-This API allows to generate, store and edit Recipes
+-A RESTful API that leverages AI to simulate a professional chef and nutritionist and tailor’s responses based on the provided ingredients

 ## 🚀 Features